CIS Tax Returns & Refunds in London - Online & Regular

 If you are an independent subcontractor, you must complete a self-assessment declaration.
 The only time you won't need to complete an income tax return is if you qualify for a full business allowance claim and decide it is beneficial to claim it (hence your total income d (business before self-employment expenses, miscellaneous and casual income) income from expenses is less than £ 1000 in tax year).

-When you complete your tax return, you include your total sales income, so the amount you charged, not the amount you received after deducting the CIS.
+When you complete your tax return, you include your total sales income - the amount you charged, not the amount you received after deducting the CIS.
 This is the case even if your invoice includes amounts for things like supplies, tool rental, etc. Your income tax return must also include any business expenses that must be deducted from your self-employment income to arrive at your self-employment income.

 The amount of tax that was withheld under the CIS must be entered in box 38 of page SES2 of independent pages (short) y in box 81 of page SEF4 of independent pages (complete).
 This means that when your taxes and NIC are calculated, any advances that have been made through CIS deductions will be taken into account.